valentindush/spring-boot-starter/README.md

-# Spring Boot 3 Project with Spring Security and Swagger UI Integration
+# Spring Boot 3 Project with Spring Security, Jakarta Validation and Swagger UI Integration

-This project is a Spring Boot 3 web application that integrates Spring Security for authentication and authorization, and Swagger UI for API documentation using OpenAPI 3.
+This template is a Spring Boot 3 web application template that integrates Spring Security for authentication and authorization, and Swagger UI for API documentation using OpenAPI 3.

 ## Prerequisites